 You add an additional Qsynth engine by clicking on the “+” button in the lower-left portion of the Qsynth window, as shown in the screen-shot below:

 When you do that, a new tab will appear to the right of your existing engine (Qsynth1, in my case above).
-It will be named Qsynth2, as appears above.
+It will be named Qsynth2 (or 3, or 4), as appears above.

-With the “Qsynth2” tab highlighted, click on the “Setup” button to configure it, in the same manner as you did before, except with the following changes:
+With the Qsynth 'engine' tab highlighted, click on the “Setup” button to configure it, in the same manner as you did before, except with the following changes:

-If your computer has less than a gigabyte of RAM, the soundfont chosen should probably not be “FluidR3_GM.sf2”, which would take up an additional 142 megabytes of RAM for the 2nd engine.
+If your computer has limited RAM, the soundfont chosen should probably not be “FluidR3_GM.sf2”, which would take up an additional 142 megabytes of RAM for the 2nd engine.
 Instead, choose a smaller soundfont, such as “TimGM6mb.sf2”.

 Again, it is a good idea to disable the “Chorus” controls (and possibly also the “Reverb” controls) if you have a slower machine.
 Be aware that all of the visible controls affect only the currently-highlighted engine tab.

 The “Gain” knob is the volume control for the particular engine.

 Having done all this, you now should be ready to use the low-latency Qsynth (Fluidsynth) synthesizer!